georgelviv/newsletterJS/readme.md

 #  newslettersJs

-Grab all intereting articles in one place
+Grab all intereting articles in one place.

-ver: 0.0.1 - In progress
+ver: 0.0.3 - In progress

 Last updates:

-* added static server
-* added index.html
-* added gulp-tasks
-* added req and cheerio
+* Added class to articles
+* Added handler to ready state atricles